stagbl/stagbl/DMStag/Proposal.md

 - Stratum : set of all k-cells for a given k

 ### Working Definition of DM
-We think of a DM as a combination of up to four other concepts:
+We think of a DM as a combination of up to three other concepts:

 1. Topology (required), including parallel decomposition
 2. An embedding/immersion of this topology (coordinates)